ashutoshmjain/gita/src/prologue.md

 After few days of rest and enjoying cooked food, `Satyawati` returned to her boat.
 Along with her three local girls of her age who offered to help her on the boat.
 She was back in business as she saw a line of commuters growing to board her boat.
 She smiled and a song came to her lips.
 Life could be much easier for the rich and beautiful — she thought.
 The thought was soon replaced by the memory of `Krishna`.
 Every success must be paid in some form, some pain.
 She reminded herself that `Krishna` was with `Maharishi`.
 He couldn't have asked for a better father.

 Back to his `Ashrama`, there was a welcome celebration for `Maharishi` and `Krishna`.
 No one asked about the mother for they were all busy checking out one year old who could already speak fluent `Sanskrit`.
-He had all the `Mantras` by heart.
+He had all the `Mantras` by heart. `Maharishi Parashara` always kept him with in his eyes.
+Young `Krishna` was curious.
+He asked even more questions than his mother. `Maharishi` always eager to respond to him.
+He learnt music, dance and finally the astrology.

 -----

 Time took the wings again.

+`Satyawati's` boat got so popular that people started poring over just to see her and listen to her sing.
+She was rich but she was still waiting for the next part of `Maharishi's` prediction.
+There were many suitors who were ready to give their lives (or take someone's) for `Satyawati` but none of them was possibly going to make her rule the world.
+More importantly, she wanted to know what was the bigger cause that `Maharishi` said she was going to be a part of.

+The other side of the river `Yamuna` belonged to the kingdom of King `Shantanu`.
+A king known for his justice, wealth and valor.
+As king was nearing middle age, he got more interested in arts and philosophy rather than expansion of kingdom.
+He wanted his people safe, well fed and well taken care.
+He took upon himself to visit every village and talk to the grass root people for their problems.
+Luckily, his son, `Bheeshma` was even more prudent in managing the vast state.
+King `Shantanu` handed over the management of kingdom to `Bheeshma` and took on this long journey to the farthest reaches of his state.
+As part of his journey, he paid visits to many `Ashramas` and `Gurukuls` to earn good will as well to find the deeper meaning of life and it's purpose.

+Many months into journey, king learnt the people were not as happy as he was told.
+There was rampant rise of debate.
+Most of his local representatives were spending enormous time and effort on rituals rather than attending to the problems of common people.
+He was not sure how to handle this problem.
+He was caught in to duality.
+What is the right path?

+As king reached the other side of `Yamuna`, he was told that the `Ashrama` of `Maharishi Parashara` was just across the river.
+He had heard about the philosophy of `Maharishi` and his support for scribing the knowledge rather than spending too much time on rituals.
+He wanted to meet `Maharishi` to discuss his conundrum but the problem was the other side of `Yamuna` belonged to different state.
+There was no binding on people to cross the state boundaries but for a king, it could be deemed as an act of aggression.

+`Shantanu` decided to dress up like a commoner and cross the river with common people to visit the `Maharishi's` abode.
+Not even his body guards.
+He tied his  horse a mile before  the docks and walked like a peasant.
+It was though not uncommon for `Shantanu` to visit parts of his state dressed like a farmer or a blacksmith.
+It was a common practice for kings and ministers to mix with masses to get a pulse on the state of the union.
+The only difference here was he was heading to a different state.

 Krishna built a deep understanding of the universe.
-The laws of our nature.
+The laws of our nature at an early age.
 This knowledge needed to be manifested.
 A text — a long one.
 Krishna, thus, compiled the entire wisdom in four Vedas — `Rik, Saam, Yazur and Atharva`.
-There was still a lot that could go as specialized annex.
+There was still a lot that could go as specialized annexes to the `Vedas`.
 So he went on to write eighteen more books known as `Puranas`.
+All written in `Panini's Sanskrit`.
+A piece of poetry never seen before or probably after.

+The four `Vedas` soon became the reference point for the elite.
+Those who could read Sanskrit and understand the poetry. `Krishna Dvaipayana` thought his life work was done.
+Just like his father, he was proud of his work.
+His work was recognized by the kings and he was conferred with the title of `Ved Vyaasa` - the final complier of the divine knowledge.

+There was however one question that weighed on Krishna's mind.
+And he brought this to his father `Maharishi Parashara` who was now bed ridden of the old age.
+He sat by his father's feet and asked - Is my mission really complete ?

+`Maharishi` opened his eyes and smiled at him.
+He was waiting for his son to ask this question.
+He said - `Krishna - your mission was to bring this divine knowledge to the masses.